Have you ever uploaded your resume for a job application, and felt disappointed when you don’t hear back?

 What I will be covering in this article: Quick, useful resume writing tips to spruce up a boring CV without graphic design expertise on Microsoft Word.

-What you will get out of this article: All the insider info on how to make a resume AND a downloadable, editable resume template.
+What you will get out of this article: All the insider info on how to make a resume.

 As I was ending my undergrad journey, I became a bit obsessed with getting a job immediately.
 Was it unhealthy?
 Perhaps.
 Did it push me to create a profile which made potential employers want to click on my profile?
 Yes.
 Most importantly, did it work?
 Indeed!